Successfully Treating Pediatric Patients: A Comprehensive Hands-On Two Day Course

 - When pharmacological behavioral guidance techniques are needed

 - Specific restorative techniques:

-- Preparation of stainless steel crowns and veneered crowns, esthetic crowns including strip crowns, Cheng crowns
+- Preparation of stainless steel crowns, esthetic crowns including strip crowns, and Cheng crowns

 - Fitting orthodontic bands and techniques and hints for cementation of bands

-- Techniques to treat ectopically erupting teeth such as the use of Separator Elastics, Separator Springs, Brass Ligature Wire, and other device
+- Techniques to treat ectopically erupting teeth such as the use of Separator Elastics, Separator Springs, and other devices

 - Management of commonly occurring cases of oral-facial trauma